pimatic/pimatic-guide/getting-started/installation.html.md

 ## pimatic Installation

 You must have the `gcc` compiler or some other suitable compiler installed.
+Moreover, you need to have `git` installed.
 On Debian-based systems run:

-    sudo apt-get install build-essential
+    sudo apt-get install build-essential git

 Once node.js and npm are installed you can run